Kelly Clarkson: Impact

-Clarkson has scored over 100 number ones on the Billboard charts and sold over 25 million albums and 45 million singles worldwide, including 14 million albums and 35 million digital singles in the United States alone.
-She became the first artist to top each of Billboard's pop, adult contemporary, adult pop, country and dance charts.
+Clarkson has scored over 100 number ones on the Billboard charts and has a star on the Hollywood Walk of Fame.
+Clarkson has sold over 25 million albums and 45 million singles worldwide, including 14 million albums and 35 million digital singles in the United States alone.
+She became the first artist to top each of Billboard's pop, adult contemporary, country and dance charts.
 She was ranked nineteenth on VH1's list of 100 Greatest Women in Music.
 Television channel Fuse included Clarkson among "30 Greatest Musicians to Come From Singing Competitions" list.
+Rolling Stone ranked her 194 on their list of 200 Best Singers of All Time in 2023.
+In 2025, Billboard ranked Clarkson at number 11 on its "Top 100 Women Artists of the 21st Century" list.

 Music executive Simon Cowell believed that "What [Clarkson] sold in the UK, Europe, Asia had nothing to do with American Idol.
 It had everything to do with the fact that she made a great record and she's got an incredible voice.
 She's not a girl who got lucky in a talent competition; we got lucky to find her."
 According to The Hollywood Reporter, Clarkson is "the embodiment of the perfect pop star.
 Her unmistakable pipes are a powerful presence in top 40 and country, with forays into anthemic rock and dance."
 Nolan Feeney from Time asserted that Clarkson "has had more of a lasting impact on the pop music landscape than casual listeners might realize."

 According to Billboard, Clarkson was a "phenomenon" who "helped legitimize" the impact of talent shows.
 The Washington Post wrote that "Clarkson's powerhouse voice and dynamic presence signaled that the music industry should take these reality show contestants seriously: Her first two albums, Thankful and Breakaway, sold about ten million copies combined, and her pop tunes became empowerment anthems across the globe."
+In 2007, journalist Nekesa Mumbi Moody reported that the success of Breakaway in particular was the true pivotal moment in establishing American Idol's credibility, proving that the show was capable of "finding someone who would have a career with longevity".
 Glenn Gamboa of Newsday believed Clarkson "has set the standard for all singing competition contestants with her savvy mix of pop, rock and country."

-Fox Broadcasting Company said that Clarkson gave "lasting credibility" to American Idol and "in so many ways she cleared a road" for all of the next contestants."
+Fox Broadcasting Company said that Clarkson gave "lasting credibility" to American Idol and "in so many ways she cleared a road" for all of the next contestants.
 George Varga from The San Diego Union-Tribune underlined the difference of Clarkson from most other talent show contestants is that she "writes or co-writes a fair number of [her] own songs.
 She is also the only one whose quest to follow her artistic instincts—the better to rock out and break free from the Idol cookie-cutter pop mold—prompted her to fire her management team and engage in a prolonged public battle with her record company, RCA."